 So, who ambushed Susan Rosenthal?

-In her email, she lists causes for her unhappiness, says others feel the same way and are afraid of losing their jobs, should they speak up.
+In her email, she lists causes for her unhappiness, saying others feel the same way but fear losing their jobs, should they speak up.
 She calls this “toxic.”

 A bigger mystery remains… Did she act alone?
 It seems unlikely, and she implies support from other “staffers.”